“There is no secret to becoming great or doing great work. You simply do little things in a great way”.

 |Users spend 4.4 seconds more for each additional 100 words||4.4 seconds|

-I notice myself, that when I visit a blog, if I notice that if someone writes a long, drawn-out blog post that doesn’t immediately get to what I’m looking for (ex: has a huge hypey intro, fluff, etc.) I quickly lose interest–and so do most of your readers according to statistics.
+I notice myself, that when I visit a website, if I notice that if someone writes a long, drawn-out post that doesn’t immediately get to what I’m looking for (ex: has a huge hypey intro, fluff, etc.) I quickly lose interest–and so do most of your readers according to statistics.

 Don’t draw your content out with fluff, hype, and sensationalism.
 Just give your readers what they’re looking for.